juanatethejuiceagain/juanatethejuiceagain.github.io/README.md

 # juanatethejuiceagain.github.io

+## Self Introdduction
 Hi, my name is Juan and I'm from The Bronx, New York.
-I attend Lehigh University and I'm currentyl taking Data Journalism!!
+I attend Lehigh University and I'm currently taking Data Journalism!!